BuddyForms/BuddyForms/readme.txt

 ---
 ##Easy to navigate and User-friendly interface.
-*Easily embed forms anywhere on your website with just shortcodes or create a new form straight from your admin bar.
+* Easily embed forms anywhere on your website with just shortcodes by blocks or code.
-*Create registration funnels and ask to create a password after clicking on the activation link.
+* Create registration funnels and ask to create a password after clicking on the activation link.
-*Create forms for any kind of user generated content.
+* Create forms for any kind of user generated content.
-*Easily define what happens after a user submits content (display a submission message, displaying the page content, redirecting to a specific URL)
+* Easily define what happens after a user submits content (display a submission message, displaying the page content, redirecting to a specific URL)
-*Enable/Disable comments related to the submitted content,  Frontend Revision for users *Overwrite the WordPress default Registration Form and Page *Set-up email notifications to notify admins when content is submitted and also notify users when their content gets published or changes status (published, awaiting review, draft, scheduled, privately published, deleted, editing draft, awaiting moderation).
+* Enable/Disable comments related to the submitted content,  Frontend Revision for users
+* Overwrite the WordPress default Registration Form and Page
+* Set-up email notifications to notify admins when content is submitted and also notify users when their content gets published or changes status (published, awaiting review, draft, scheduled, privately published, deleted, editing draft, awaiting moderation).

 ##EASY INTEGRATION WITH OTHER PLUGINS
 Buddyform comes stacked with crowd favorite third-party integrations – email services, CRM, storage, and project managers.
 Enhance its capabilities with the following
 ## Features of BuddyForms Form Builder

-* BuddyPress – Enable all publishing features of BuddyForms in BuddyPress
+* BuddyPress/ BuddyBoss – Enable all publishing features of BuddyForms in BuddyPress
-* Ultimate Member – Submit and manage posts from your Ultimate Member profile
+* Ultimate Member – Submit and manage posts from your Ultimate Member Profile
+* Advanced Custom Fields – Integrate Advanced Custom Fields in your forms like native BuddyForms form elements
+* Pods Forms
+* MailPoed
 * WooCommerce – Build your own marketplace with user-submitted products
 * WooCommerce Simple Auctions – Create and manage auctions via front end
-* Advanced Custom Fields – Integrate Advanced Custom Fields in your forms like native BuddyForms form elements
+* HubSpot
 * Posts 2 Posts – Efficient many-to-many connections between posts, pages, custom post types, users.
 * WC Vendors – BuddyPress WooCommerce Vendors integrates WC Vendors with BuddyPress and enables your vendors to use BuddyForms to create and manage their Products.
+* Geo My WP
+* .. and many more!

 ##WITH BUDDYFORM YOU CAN CREATE